Royal Military Police: History

 In November 1946, King George VI granted the 'Royal' prefix to the Corps of Military Police in recognition of its outstanding record in two World Wars and the Corps became known as The Corps of Royal Military Police, though abbreviated to Royal Military Police (RMP).
 From 1969 the Corps made an important contribution during The Troubles in Northern Ireland.

 A horse detachment of the Royal Military Police remained in service after World War II, being recreated in 1950.
 Based at Aldershot, its purpose was mainly to undertake patrol and other policing duties in areas not suitable for vehicles, but also to act as a ceremonial unit preserving mounted RMP traditions dating back to the nineteenth century.
 The Mounted Troop was gradually reduced to about 20 personnel and finally disbanded in 1995.

 On 6 April 1992 the RMP amalgamated into the Adjutant General's Corps (AGC), under whose overall command they form part of the AGC's Provost Branch alongside the also pre-existent Military Provost Staff Corps and the later-formed Military Provost Guard Service.
 Although they lost status as an independent corps, they were permitted to retain the Royal Military Police title and cap badge.
+Their solid red regimental stable belt was re-introduced in 2024, having previously been replaced by the AGC stable belt.